Prepaid cards for all currencies

 Will a holiday prepaid card affect my credit score?

 Prepaid cards don’t usually show up on your credit file, so they shouldn’t affect your credit rating.
-This means that using a prepaid card won’t improve your credit score, but it shouldn’t damage it either.
+That means they won’t help your credit score go up, but they won’t hurt it either.

 Is money on prepaid cards for travel protected?

-Prepaid cards aren’t protected by the Financial Services Compensation Scheme (FSCS) in the same way bank and savings accounts are, for example.
+Prepaid cards aren’t protected by the Financial Services Compensation Scheme (FSCS) in the same way bank and savings accounts are.

 How can I find out the balance on my prepaid card?